Characterisation of distributions via record-like observations: Negative parameter

-We end this section with an example involving a lattice distribution. \begin{example} (Distributions on $\ZZ^+$) Let $F$ have $\suppF=\ZZ^+=\{0,1,2,\ldots\}$ and note that, by Theorem \ref{thm:delta<0}, $F\not\in \Pb$, if $\delta<-1$, so we must take $\delta=-1$.
+We end this section with an example involving a lattice distribution. \begin{example} (Distributions on $\ZZ^+$) Let $F\in\Pb$ have $\suppF=\ZZ^+=\{0,1,2,\ldots\}$, then, by Theorem \ref{thm:delta<0}, $\delta\in[-1,0)$.
 The sequence $(a_n)$, with $a_n=n$, for $n\ge0$, satisfies the condition in Theorem \ref{thm:delta<0} (a).
-Hence, fixing $G(0)$, the rest of the values are given by \eqref{valoresdeltaneg} as $G(n)=G(0)(1+c)^{-n}$, for $n\ge1$.
-This means that $F$ is a mixture of a Dirac mass at 0 and a geometric distribution starting at 1, with parameter $c/(1+c)$.
-Note that, when $\delta=-1$, $\delta$-records are just weak records, as defined in \cite{Ver}, since $X_n>M_{n-1}+\delta$ if and only if $X_n\ge M_{n-1}$.
+Hence, from \eqref{valoresdeltaneg} we get $G(n)=(1+c)^{-n-1}$, for $n\ge0$; that is, $F$ is the geometric distribution starting at 0, with parameter $c/(1+c)$.
+Note that, when $\delta\in[-1,0)$, $\delta$-records are just weak records, as defined in \cite{Ver}, since $X_n>M_{n-1}+\delta$ if and only if $X_n\ge M_{n-1}$.
 For characterisation of distributions through weak records, see, for instance \cite{AV,WL}.
 We point out the similarity with the case $\delta=0$ (ordinary records) studied in \cite{GLS07a}.
-In that case, there are no distributions in ${\bf P}_{c,0}$ with support in $\ZZ^+$ if $c \ge1$.
+In that case, there are no distributions in ${\bf P}_{c,0}$ with support on $\ZZ^+$ if $c \ge1$.
 For $c<1$, the solutions are mixtures of a Dirac mass at 0 and a geometric distribution starting at 1, with parameter $c$. \end{example}